jp-quant/jp-quant.github.io/_posts/2020-06-03-qf_volatility_p2.md

 >**IMPORTANT**: The subsequent analytical steps has to follow the fact that the Covariance Matrix $$\boldsymbol{C_{\sigma}}$$ has to be **invertible**, meaning it has to be positive definite, or that all our **real eigen values decomposed has to be all positive (>0)**

-In finding the optimal allocations weight $$w$$ of a *Minimum Variance Portfolio*, we seek for the solution of:
+In finding the optimal allocations weight $$W$$ of a *Minimum Variance Portfolio*, we seek for the solution of:

 >$$\underset{w}{min} (w^\top \cdot \boldsymbol{C_{\sigma}} \cdot w)$$